 The Antiterrorism Act 2015 bill states that the government will be able to monitor each and every activity of yours to make sure you are not involved in any “terrorist” activity.

 In this scenario, the privacy of Canadians is now more threatened than ever, necessitating the user of privacy-enhancement tools like VPNs.

-Bill C-11 or the Copyright Modernization Act, is an amendment to the copyright law that has broadened the definition of copyright infringement.
+Bill C-11 or the Copyright Modernization Act, is an amendment to the Canada VPN law for copyright that has broadened the definition of copyright infringement.
 Under the amended law, breaking digital locks on content even for personal or educational use is a crime.

 This means that you can conform to fair dealing policy, but still, be penalized if found breaking digital lock on the content.